Cuba-Junky

 Open: 8am-5pm Mon-Fri

-Cementerio Cristobal Colon
+Cementerio Cristobál Colon

 This is one of the most famous cemeteries in Latin America, known for its beauty and magnificence.
 The cemetery was built in 1876 and has nearly a million tombs.
 Some of the gravestones are decorated with the works of sculptors of the calibre of Ramos Blancos, among others.
-Afrocuban religious practices have a big influence in Cuban culture, and this cemetery is no exception, on the contrary, it is quite common to find rag dolls with colourful dresses resting by small graves.
+Afrocuban religious practices have a big influence in Cuban culture, and this cemetery is no exception, on the contrary, it is quite common to find rag dolls with colorful dresses resting by small graves.
 The dolls are offerings to the various deities.

 Another interesting fact is the legend of the Milagrosa (the Miraculous Lady).
 She was a woman that died giving birth along with her baby.
 They were buried in separate graves and later on, when her grave was opened, they found the baby in her arms.
 A lot of devout catholics leave offerings by her grave.